ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 {
 public:
   // Here you should specify class of actions which the given agent performs.
+  // Here `GetActionClass` overrides `GetActionClass`
-  // This overriding is required.
+  // in `ScAgent` class.
+This overriding is required.
   ScAddr GetActionClass() const override;
   // Here you should implement program of the given agent.
   // This overriding is required.